This page outlines some common concepts of Chonkie, that will help you understand how to use Chonkie effectively.

 What are Chonkie’s core values?

 Chonkie is a very opinionated library, and it all stems from innate human mortality.
-We are all going to die one day, and we have no reason to waste time figuring out how to use LangChain.
+We are all going to die one day, and we have no reason to waste time figuring out how to chunk documents.
 Just use Chonkie.

 Chonkie needs to be and always adheres to be: